 One of the most distinct styles of worm rigs is known as the Wacky rig.
 This is quite different from most other worm rigs and involves using an O-ring to keep the hook in place without having to run the hook through the worm.

-There are many different kinds of hooks that can be used with a wacky rig, but you simply need to run the hook through the O-ring, which is placed in the center or can be positioned more toward one end for a different action.
+Many different kinds of hooks can be used with a wacky rig, but you need to run the hook through the O-ring, which is placed in the center or positioned more toward one end for a different action.

 The Wacky rig is a great choice for fishing around cover or deep vegetation.
-It’s great for drawing fish out of cover without having to risk getting your hook snagged.
-The best way to fish the Wacky rig is to cast it and allow the rig to sink for a few seconds depending on the depth you want it to reach.
+It’s great for drawing fish out of cover without risking getting your hook snagged.
+The best way to fish the Wacky rig is to cast it and allow it to sink for a few seconds depending on the depth you want it to reach.
 Once it reaches the optimal depth, simply jig or twitch it up and down periodically to entice fish to bite.

 3. Carolina Rig

 The Carolina is one of the longest-standing worm rigs that’s used for bass fishing throughout much of the year.
-This one is very similar to the Texas rig as you’ll be using the same basic style of bullet sinker, as well as the same kind of offset shank hook.
-However, you’ll need to employ the use of a swivel and a bead and possibly a finesse weight to get the best results with the Carolina rig.
+This one is very similar to the Texas rig as you’ll be using the same basic style of bullet sinker and the same kind of offset shank hook.
+However, you’ll need to use a swivel and a bead and possibly a finesse weight to get the best results with the Carolina rig.

 You can fish the Carolina rig anywhere you want to catch fish, but it is often more successful in attracting bites from fish that are at or near the bottom.
-It’s great for targeting prespawn bass that are moving from deep to shallow water, or staging on points or secondary points.
-It works exceptionally well for fishing in deep grass as the sinker holds the worm at the right depth, but the worm is able to float just above the grass.
+It’s great for targeting pre-spawn bass moving from deep to shallow water or staging on points or secondary points.
+It works exceptionally well for fishing in deep grass as the sinker holds the worm at the right depth, but it can float just above the grass.
 You can bounce or drag it along the bottom to get a bite.

 4. Drop Shot Rig

 The Drop Shot rig is very similar to the Carolina rig, but the main difference is that your worm will be in front of the sinker instead of behind it.
 This one is great for fishing deepwater channels or areas where fish are holding close to the bottom.
-The Drop Shot rig is perfect for instances where you need to fish in a more vertical way to target big bass.
+The Drop Shot rig is perfect for instances where you need to fish more vertically to target big bass.

 The Drop Shot rig works using a swivel sinker at the end of your main line.
-The hook can be placed anywhere from 6 inches all the way up to a few feet above the sinker, depending on the specific depth you want to target.
+The hook can be placed anywhere from 6 inches to a few feet above the sinker, depending on the specific depth you want to target.
 The sinker should be tied on after you’ve positioned the hook at the length that you want between the sinker and your worm.

-You can use a palomar knot to tie your hook and most anglers opt for a split shot or drop shot hook.
+You can use a palomar knot to tie your hook, and most anglers opt for a split shot or drop shot hook.
 These come in different sizes depending on the size of the worm you’re using.
-You’ll want to hook the worm in the same way you would with a Texas or Carolina rig so that the hook isn’t exposed.
+You’ll want to hook the worm as you would with a Texas or Carolina rig so that the hook isn’t exposed.

-The Drop Shot rig is outstanding for fishing in winter and summer when bass are usually sticking to water that’s about 20 feet deep.
-It allows you to fish vertically and drop into heavy cover or cast the rig out and work it back toward you slowly by bouncing or twitching it as you reel it in.
+The Drop Shot rig is outstanding for fishing in winter and summer when bass are usually sticking to water about 20 feet deep.
+It allows you to fish vertically, drop into heavy cover, or cast the rig out and work it back toward you slowly by bouncing or twitching it as you reel it in.

 5. Neko Rig

 The Neko rig is fairly easy to tie on if you’re familiar with the Wacky rig.
 With both the Wacky or Neko rig, there are various tools you can purchase that make it easier to place the O-ring on your worm.
-Place the O-ring almost in the middle of the worm, but make sure that it’s more toward one side or the other.
-This ensures that the worm will be oriented downward and have the right type of action to appear to be swimming as it is twitched.
+Place the O-ring almost in the middle of the worm, but ensure it’s more toward one side or the other.
+This ensures that the worm will be oriented downward and have the right action to appear swimming as it is twitched.

-You can use a variety of different hooks with the Neko rig depending on the size of the worm and other factors.
-There are also a number of different weights that fit into the nose of the worm.
+You can use various hooks with the Neko rig depending on the size of the worm and other factors.
+Many different weights fit into the nose of the worm.
 Some brands produce skirted weights that add more action to the Neko rig and look like fins as the worm is worked across the bottom or through the water.

-The Neko rig is great for covering a large amount of water when you’re searching to find exactly where the fish are.
-This is another one that works exceptionally well during the prespawn months when bass are moving from deep to shallow water.
+The Neko rig is great for covering a large amount of water when searching to find exactly where the fish are.
+This is another one that works exceptionally well during the pre-spawn months when bass move from deep to shallow water.
 Fish will usually stay at or near the bottom when they are making this transition and the Neko rig allows you to fish over a wide area more thoroughly than you can with other rigs.

-This one works well for fishing along areas like primary and secondary points that are close to deep water.
-You can also use the Neko rig to fish along any type of drop-off or other depth change.
+This one works well for fishing along primary and secondary points close to deep water.
+You can also use the Neko rig to fish along any drop-off or other depth change.
 It’s also productive when fished around cover or if it’s retrieved at a quicker pace just above deep grass beds.

 Conclusion

 These 5 different worm rigs for bass are methods that you can rely on to catch fish at any time of the year.
-There are also many variations you can use with each specific worm rig that might give you a better chance to catch bass in certain environments.
+You can also use many variations with each specific worm rig that might give you a better chance to catch bass in certain environments.
 If you master how to use each one of the worm rigs mentioned in this article, you’ll become an expert in soft plastic fishing.